victorccampos/BaO-MolecularDynamics/README.md

 Inside each folder we have `text_files` which are the default output of LAAMPS simulations.
 The file `Extract_data.bat` uses regular expression to filter the important physical properties in the '.txt' files, such as temperature, volume, pressure, etc and write csv files of the folder `csv_files`.

-The data analysis is done in the jupyter notebook format that essentially uses matplotlib, pandas and numpy librarys.
+The data analysis is done in the jupyter notebook format that essentially uses matplotlib, pandas, numpy and scipy librarys.